 Climate change is not for away if you live in nature

-If you live in a city, apart from a heat wave or cloudburst, you will maybe hardly notice climate change or let alone the loss of biodiversity.
+If you live in a city you will maybe hardly notice climate change or let alone the loss of biodiversity.
 But if you live in nature, both are clearly visible.

-I see nature becoming more and more vulnerable, where I live and beyond.
+Nature is becoming more and more vulnerable, where we live and beyond.
 The land in the mountains is hardly maintained any more.
-Or there will be water-guzzling and poison-spraying tomato farms.
+Or there will be water-guzzling tomato farms because people have to earn money.
 Climate change comes on top of that.